-Beginning with the Rich/Cheap analysis on page 13, we see that both short and long maturities are well entrenched in the
+Beginning with the Rich/Cheap analysis on page 13, we see that both short and long maturities remain in the "Rich" part of the graph, as of the end of May.
+For short maturities, we are hovering near the one-year high reached in May, 2014, but no where near the all-time high seen in May, 2013.

-"Rich" part of the graph after entering it last month.
+As for long maturities, we are

-For short maturities, we are near to eclipsing the one-year high reached in May, 2014, but still have a ways to go to reach the five-year high of May, 2013.
+seeing a prolonged stay in the "Rich" territory, which was last seen also in May, 2013.

-As for long maturities, this is the first significant break into "Rich" territory in 2 years and we seem to be heading toward the 5-year high, also in May, 2013.
+By the end of this month, pricing in the secondary market was flat to down an 1/8 of a point,